SuperTylerMan/SuperBot-Code/README.md

 The only file on here is the index.js file.
 I will be adding more files later on in the near future.
 Enjoy the horribleness of the code.
 Enjoy!
 (Join the official bot discord server here: https://discord.gg/45Fkt7V)

-HOW TO RUN THE CODE!
+ # HOW TO RUN THE CODE PROPERLY

 **Step 1:** you are going to go to https://nodejs.org/en/ and download the reccomended version.
 Then, you are going to download Visual Code Studio.
 Download here >>>> https://code.visualstudio.com/.
 Set up node on your desktop, and follow intructions on how to set it up.
 It will create a file for you for node.
 We would highly reccomend for you to name your file "Discord Bot" or any file you want.
 This is super imporant, because when you go to command promt (cmd), you will have to type in this file name the node.js is in.